 Oct.
 4, 2017 – After years of asking his students to sign a piece of paper asserting they made up missed classwork, Riverton (Wyoming) Middle School P.E. teacher Mike Bradley can use heart rate technology with a smartphone app for a better solution.

-Bradley, who introduced the IHT Zone wrist heart rate monitors and IHT Spirit System to his program last year, is already taking advantage of the new IHT Spirit Mobile App to help students make up for lost time.
-Released on Sept.
-19 as a free download from both the Apple and Google Play stores, the IHT Spirit Mobile App allows users to control their IHT Zone monitors from their phones.
+Bradley, who introduced the IHT ZONE wrist heart rate monitors and IHT Spirit System to his program in 2016, routinely takes advantage of the IHT Spirit Mobile App to help students make up for lost time.
+The IHT Spirit Mobile App is a free download from both the Apple and Google Play stores.
+It allows users to control their IHT ZONE monitors from their mobile devices.

 The app enables Spirit System teachers to teach students beyond the classroom.
 Students often miss class for doctor’s appointments, and like a math or English teacher, Bradley believes the missed work should be made up.